sahsagar-google/oracle-toolkit/README.md

 ## Quick Start

 1. Create a Google Cloud VM to act as a [control node](/docs/user-guide.md#control-node-requirements); it should be on a VPC network that has SSH access to the database host.
 1. Create a Google Cloud VM to act as the database host.
-Add aditional disks named u01, data, and reco for oracle_home, database data, and recovery are respectively.
+Add aditional disks named `oracle_home`, `data`, and `reco` for the oracle_home, database data, and recovery area, respectively.
 1. [Extract the toolkit code](/docs/user-guide.md#installing-the-toolkit) on the control node.
 1. Create a Cloud Storage bucket to host Oracle software images.
      ```bash